About

 Closing discussion of Film Undone: Elements of a Latent Cinema, Berlin 20–23 July 2023 © Film Undone, photo by Gianmarco Bresadola

-Currently Reader in Literature and Visual Culture (equivalent to Associate Professor) at Cardiff University, Wales, Alix is committed to developing feminist methods for understanding allusive or underappreciated textual forms.
-Broadly speaking, her work performs a feminist revaluation of negative phenomena such as absence or silence as well as literary and visual objects that are seen as marginal, riven with gaps and flaws, or confounding in their effects.
+Currently Reader in Literature and Visual Culture at Cardiff University, Wales, Alix is committed to developing feminist methods for understanding allusive or underappreciated textual forms.
+Her work revalues negative phenomena such as absence or silence as well as literary and visual objects that are seen as marginal, riven with gaps and flaws, or confounding in their effects.

 In the early years of her career, Alix explored the feminist possibilities of modernist literature and photography.
-These gap-ridden and serialised forms are both mutually constitutive and highly equivocal in their meanings, as she demonstrates in her first book, In and Out of Sight: Modernist Writing and the Photographic Unseen (Oxford University Press, 2018, paperback 2023) and the digital project Object Women.
+These gap-ridden and serialised forms are both mutually constitutive and highly equivocal in their meanings, as she demonstrated in her first book, In and Out of Sight: Modernist Writing and the Photographic Unseen (Oxford University Press, 2018, paperback 2023) and the digital project Object Women.
 Now, Alix’s focus has moved to the later twentieth century and the contemporary moment as she undertakes an expansive research project on women’s unfinished creative labour.
 The first stage of this project is Incomplete: The Feminist Possibilities of Unfinished Film.
-Coedited by Alix and Stefan Solomon, Incomplete was published as part of the Feminist Media Histories series at the University of California Press in June 2023.
+Coedited by Alix and Stefan Solomon, Incomplete was published as part of the Feminist Media Histories series at the University of California Press in 2023 and was awarded Best Edited Collection by the British Association of Film, Television and Screen Studies.
 In November 2022, Stefan and Alix cocurated Unfinished: Women Filmmakers in Process, a film festival at Chapter Arts Centre, Cardiff.

 Alix lives in Cardiff with her husband Dave, a songwriter and musician.
 You can learn a bit more about their work in this profile.
 Follow Alix on Instagram and Twitter.